alexthe2nd/machinelearninginpractice/fashion_challenge/Notes.md

 ### To implement
 * _Class balancing (preprocessing)._
-* Generate baseline test on GCP, with Ixeption, VGG16, VGG19 and other pre-trained models to get a baseline.
+* Generate baseline test on GCP, with Exception, VGG16, VGG19 and other pre-trained models to get a baseline.
+* Cross-validation (however the number-of-labels-per-sample shouldn't be a problem)